packit/packit/docs/configuration.md

-# `.packit.yaml` configuration file
+# Packit configuration file

 Packit uses a configuration file in the upstream repository.
 The config file is written in YAML language.

-You should place the file in the root of your upstream repo and name it `.packit.yaml`.
+You should place the file in the root of your upstream repo and name it `.packit.yaml` or `packit.yaml`.

 ## Values